How to Appeal a CP Plus (Group Nexus) Parking Ticket

 CP Plus is a major private parking operator and member of the International Parking Community (IPC).
 They operate at hotels, business parks, and leisure facilities across the UK.
 Appeals escalate to IAS (Independent Appeals Service) rather than POPLA.
+Our tool generates a professional appeal letter tailored to CP Plus tickets, citing the relevant UK parking law and IPC Code of Practice.

 Quick Reference